Bibliography

 Product Carbon Footprint

-In carbon accounting, we generally distinguish four main scales : territory, individual, product and organisation.
+In the context of carbon accounting, four main scales are generally distinguished : territory, individual, product and organisation. .

-⏳[WIP] ABC and its community will position themselves on the adaptation of the principles of the Bilan Carbone® Organisation at the product and territory scales.
-Further reflections will be focused in 2025 on the Product footprint, and on the Territory footprint.
+⏳[WIP] ABC and its community will position themselves on the adaptation of the Bilan Carbone® Organisation principles to the product and territory scales.
+Future reflections will focus on the Product footprint and the Territory footprint.

-⏳[WIP] A literature review is underway and will be proposed in 2024.
+⏳[WIP] A bibliographic review is underway and will be available soon.

 Individual Carbon Footprint (or personal carbon footprint)

-In carbon accounting, we generally distinguish four main scales : territory, individual, product and organisation.
+In the context of carbon accounting, four main scales are generally distinguished : territory, individual, product and organisation. .

-A reference method published by ABC frames the method for estimating an individual’s footprint in order to provide comprehensive and educational information on their climate contribution and levers for action.
+A reference method published by ABC frames the method for estimating an individual's footprint to provide exhaustive and educational information on their climate contribution and levers for action.

 🔗 For more information: https://www.empreinte-carbone-personnelle.com/

-In carbon accounting, we generally distinguish four main scales : territory, individual, product and organisation.
+In the context of carbon accounting, four main scales are generally distinguished : territory, individual, product and organisation. .

-⏳[WIP] ABC and its community will position themselves on the adaptation of the principles of the Bilan Carbone® Organisation at the product and territory scales.
-Further reflections will be focused in 2025 on the Product footprint, and on the Territory footprint.
+⏳[WIP] ABC and its community will position themselves on the adaptation of the Bilan Carbone® Organisation principles to the product and territory scales.
+Future reflections will focus on the Product footprint and the Territory footprint.

 Initiatives exist.

-⏳[WIP] A literature review is underway and will be proposed in 2024.
+⏳[WIP] A bibliographic review is underway and will be available soon.

 Net Zero Initiative: on induced, avoided and sequestered emissions